-FIITJEE Long Term Classroom Program Students achieve phenomenal results in CBSE Class X Board 2023 | www.lokmattimes.com
+FIITJEE Long Term Classroom Program Students Achieve Phenomenal Results in CBSE Class X Board 2023 | www.lokmattimes.com

-New Delhi [India], May 15 (ANI/PNN): The CLASS X Board 2023 results have been declared by CBSE, and FIITJEE students have once again proven their mettle by securing outstanding results.
+New Delhi (India), May 16: The CLASS X Board 2023 results have been declared by CBSE, and FIITJEE students have once again proven their mettle by securing outstanding results.

 It is with immense pride and great pleasure that FIITJEE has announced its top performers.
 Sanjana Harish Bhat, a student of FIITJEE’s Little Genie + Udaya- Two Year (VII-VIII) + Four Year Classroom Program (IX-XII) & Upgraded to PINNACLE – Two Year Integrated School Program, has become the National Topper by scoring perfect 100% marks in Class X CBSE Boards 2023.